alicedb2/Choreia/README.md

 ### TODO

+- Get rid of the maximum scale width of 20 by only considering the state space of notes that are on the scale.
+Simply use a map from kth note on the scale to semitone rather than including all semitones and wasting space with empty rows and columns in the Markov transition matrix.
 - Two click buttons.
     - Hold one to change the four parameters of the Markov chain with pots.
     - Hold the other to change the scale and root note with two of the pots, the seed that generates the Markov chain with the third pot, and the fourth pot is left unused for now.